 “In the end, you’ll be like a smooth stone in a field,” Eliphaz concluded, and with his chin jutting out in self-satisfaction, he took his seat.
 Then he added, “Even the wild beasts will lie down with you in peace.
-Your tent will be secure, your livestock accounted for, your quiver full, and your years plenty.”
+Your tent will be secure, your livestock accounted for, your quiver full, and your years plenty.
+Just confess.”

 Inspiration: Job 4-5